mddanishyusuf/nocodeapi-privacy-policy/README.md

 <p>
 We only retain collected information for as long as necessary to provide you with your requested service.
-What data we store, we protect within commercially acceptable means to prevent loss and theft, as well as unauthorised access, disclosure, copying, use or modification.
+What data we store, we protect within commercially acceptable means to prevent loss and theft, as well as unauthorized access, disclosure, copying, use or modification.
 </p>
 <p>
 You are free to refuse our request for your personal information, with the understanding that we may be unable to provide you with some or all of our service.
 </p>
 <p>
-Information From hird-party services("Third-Party Services") Like Airtable, Google, Twitter & etc. Only those minial info including your keys and email metadata is encrypted by industry standard AES256 cipher at rest in our database.
+Information From third-party services("Third-Party Services") Like Airtable, Google, Twitter & etc. Only those minimal info including your keys and email metadata is encrypted by industry-standard AES256 cipher at rest in our database.
 </p>
 <p>
 The Personal Information that you provide can be accessed at any time through your account or